 A Chinese student in the US was discriminated against by Harvard University student back in 2015.
 A Chinese cooperative decided to defend her rights.
 As you can see this video has been seen more than 90,000 times since it was published !!

 As you already know China is a very connected country.
 Moreover, people believe strongly in what is shared on the Internet.
 Having strong online testimonials, positive comments, and providing enough relevant information to Chinese parents/students will help Australian schools and universities to attract Chinese students.

-6: Video testimonials

 Video testimonials attract Chinese students

 Also, According to Iresearch, in 2015, the Online Video market in China generated a revenue of 11.53 billion Yuan (31.9% increase compared to the previous year).
-The main platform in China is Youku, Iqiyi, PPS, Sohu, and Tencent.
+The main platform in China is Youku, Iqiyi, Tencent and Sohu.
 Australian schools/universities could film their current Chinese students, post a video and then let the “word of mouth” happen by sharing the videos on several social media platforms.

 As you can see below it is a great idea to have a video testimonial in Chinese by Chinese students.
-Actually, this university did a “mistake” by posting their video on Youtube (which forbidden in China) but well the idea is there.
+Actually, this university did a “mistake” by posting their video on YouTube (which forbidden in China) but well the idea is there.
 The video should be posted on one of the main Chinese video platforms to give Chinese parents/students the chance to see the video.

-The first touchpoint with the Chinese customer is when they are looking for more information about for example the school programme or accommodation.
-Having someone who can speak Chinese and respond to parents queries, for example, is a great way to make them feel at “home”.
+The first touchpoint with the Chinese customer is when they are looking for more information about for example the school program or accommodation.
+Having someone who can speak Chinese and respond to parents’ queries, for example, is a great way to make them feel at “home”.

 To learn more: